Blackburn College: Statistics

 Blackburn College Acceptance rate and admissions statistics

-Blackburn College has an acceptance rate of 64% and is among the top 25% of the most difficult universities to gain admission to in the United States.
+Blackburn College has an acceptance rate of 80% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women